 Salt – alas – ἅλας (Greek) – transliteration: hals

-In biblical times, the salt was highly valued.
-In fact, Roman soldiers received their wages in salt and Mosaic Law commanded that all grain offerings presented to God by the Israelites be salted.
+In biblical times, salt was highly valued.
+In fact, Roman soldiers received their wages in salt, and Mosaic Law commanded that all grain offerings presented to God by the Israelites be salted.

 When Jesus said to his disciples that they were to be “the salt of the earth”, this was something they understood.
 Even though salt is no longer a valuable commodity, this command from Jesus is still as relevant today as it was when He first spoke it.